 She said she talked to Howard about it sometime afterwards and he apologized.

 So she was thrown for a loop, she added, when he denied the allegation in a statement to APTN on Oct.
 12, sent by his publicist.

 “Mr. Howard wants his community to know that he is shocked by Ms. Paul’s allegations and that he firmly denies having ever harmed her in any way.
 Mr. Howard is not commenting further until after he’s spoken to his counsel.”

-Paul said she was was hurt and angry.
+Paul said she was hurt and angry.

 “I hope that this statement allows you and your family and your community to begin the healing of what was brought up.”

-Paul said the incident changed her life.
+Paul said “the incident”, which she described as a rape, changed her life.

 “I tried to return to the pow wow circle.
 He mostly ignored me, except when he was talking to other men at the drum or in circle – laughing behind his hands, he and whomever he was talking to… looking directly at me, talking behind their hands and laughing hysterically.

-“I was so ashamed that I stopped going to pow wows, and I stopped going to the friendship center for practice.
+“I was so ashamed that I stopped going to pow wows, and I stopped going to the friendship centre for practice.
 I lent my regalia out and never asked for it back.
 I never made another one.
 I never danced again.”